- Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a fixed-term lease in Florida.

-Read further to learn more about the residential lease termination process in Florida and how many days’ notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Florida.

 What is a Residential Lease Termination Notice?